radiantlogic-v8/documentation-new/documentation/installation-guide/02-installation.md

     - Set node.follower.only to false
     - Node.use.local.zk should be set to false if you are installing a new cluster that will re-use an existing ZooKeeper either on the same machine, or an external one.

+      >[!warning]
-       ><span style="color:red">**IMPORTANT NOTE **–** If you are using an external ZooKeeper ensemble, also enter the comma-separated list of nodes in the zk.connstring property.
-E.g.  zk1:2181,zk2:2181,zk3:2181**
+      >If you are using an external ZooKeeper ensemble, also enter the comma-separated list of nodes in the zk.connstring property.
+E.g.  zk1:2181,zk2:2181,zk3:2181

     The following image depicts the install-sample.properties file for the first node in a cluster.
 For details about properties files for follower nodes, see the Using a Manually Edited Properties File on Follower Nodes section.

+    >[!warning]
-    ><span style="color:red">**IMPORTANT NOTE - Do not use underscores in the Hostname or Cluster Name.**
+    >Do not use underscores in the Hostname or Cluster Name.

 ![An image showing ](Media/Image2.17.jpg)

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE **–** The silent installer does not validate property values in the properties file.
+>The silent installer does not validate property values in the properties file.
 Invalid values may cause the installation to fail.
-Verify your property values prior to executing the silent install command.**
+Verify your property values prior to executing the silent install command.

 5. From a command prompt, navigate to <RLI_HOME>/bin folder and use the following syntax to install RadiantOne using the properties file that was customized in step 4 above.